 Fire protection and emergency power systems are important in any building, but the healthcare sector brings additional challenges, just like with HVAC design.
 Healthcare facilities often have occupants who cannot evacuate on their own, and this creates an additional challenge during emergencies.
 Therefore, the MEP systems that activate during an emergency should be as reliable as possible.

 There is zero tolerance for failure when dealing with fire protection systems.
 A smoke alarm that does not activate may waste valuable minutes that can be used to evacuate the building, and a sprinkler system that does not activate may let a fire spread beyond control.
 However, fire protection engineers must consider the presence of patients and medical personnel in healthcare buildings.

 - Sprinkler systems and other fire protection measures must be highly reliable, but without creating a hazard for patients.

 - For example, there are critical surgeries that cannot be paused, and any fire protection measures present must be designed to avoid disruptions.

-Having a reliable emergency power system is also critical in healthcare, since many types of medical equipment run with electricity.
-Even a few seconds of electric power interruption can have severe consequences, especially when there are patients relying on life support equipment.
+Having a reliable emergency power system is also critical in healthcare since many types of medical equipment run on electricity.
+Even a few seconds of electric power interruption can have severe consequences, especially when patients are relying on life support equipment.

 The MEP design and coordination stage impacts the entire life cycle of a project.
 When building systems have an optimal layout, their installation can be completed with minimal disruption.
 A high-performance MEP design can also reduce operation and maintenance costs over time.
 These are valuable features in any building design, but especially in the healthcare sector, where the upfront investment and operating costs are very high.

 The healthcare sector brings additional design challenges.
-For example, many issues that only cause disruption in other buildings can be life-threatening in a hospital.
+For example, many issues that only disrupt other buildings can be life-threatening in a hospital.
 Working with MEP engineers who are experienced in healthcare buildings is strongly recommended.